Last Updated on March 7, 2026 by Kristin

 Photo credit: Shutterstock

 You can’t beat the freedom a rental car provides.
 But before you start daydreaming about a cross-country road trip, there may be one big restriction you know about when it comes to rental cars.
 You should confirm the number of miles you’re allowed to drive.
-So what is the maximum number of miles you can put on a rental car?
+So what is the maximum number of miles you can put on a rental car when you have ‘unlimited miles’?

 Ask AutoSlash for a Quote on a Cheap Car Rental

-Most car rentals in the U.S. do not have mileage limits, meaning you can put as many miles as you want on the vehicle.
-Sometimes, however, your contract may put caps the distance you can drive.
-When that happens, unintentionally going over your allotted miles can spell out big fees when returning the car.
+Most car rentals in the U.S. do not have mileage limits, which means, in theory, that you can put as many miles as you want on the vehicle.
+But there are sometimes exceptions.

 Mileage Limits Vary Depending on The Rental Car Contract

 With unlimited mileage, you can drive as far and as much as you want during the reservation without additional charges.
-Major car rental companies usually display this information when making a reservation, but if in doubt you should read over the terms and conditions before booking.
+Major car rental companies usually display this information when making a reservation.

 While mileage limits are the exception rather than the norm for U.S.-based car rentals, you may occasionally see some rates that include caps on how far you can drive.